Counter Unmanned Aerial Vehicles

 - Physical attack

 CPNI aims to assist the National Infrastructure and other sensitive sites in determining the risks posed to their sites from UAVs and in ascertaining proportionate measures to mitigate these threats.

 Assessing the strengths and vulnerabilities of a site to UAV threats

-Once the nature of the threat is understood, practitioners should take a methodical and considered approach to determining the most appropriate and proportionate measures, using the guidance documents presented on this page.
+Once the nature of the threat is understood, practitioners should take a methodical and considered approach to determining the most appropriate and proportionate measures.

 Mitigating the risks associated with UAV threats